puresight/puresight.github.io/tech/testing.md

 Caveats
 ------
-* _Program testing can be an effective way to show the presence of bugs but it is inadequate for showing their absence._ [Dijkstra](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD03xx/EWD303.html)
+* “Program testing can be an effective way to show the presence of bugs, but it is inadequate for showing their absence.” -[Dijkstra](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD03xx/EWD303.html)

 Back-end
 -------------